 It was founded as Golden City in 1859 during the Pike’s Peak Gold Rush.
 It became a hub for miners and settlers in the area.
-Today, the town still has a lot of western mountain charm and is a hub for day trippers on the Front Range.
+Today, the town still has a lot of western mountain charm and is a homebase for day-trippers on the Front Range.

-Coors Brewery – World’s largest single-site brewery is open year round for tours in downtown Golden.
+Coors Brewery Tour – World’s largest single-site brewery is open year-round for tours in downtown Golden.
 The Coors Banquet beer got its name from banquets that Adolph Coors would hold for miners when they came into town for supplies.
-The beer at the party was always Coors.
-Thus it became known as the banquet beer.
+The beer at the party was always Coors, thus it became known as banquet beer.

 - White Ranch Open Space Park – Located 11 miles from downtown Golden.
-There are 2 camping areas, both with restroom, water and bear proof storage.
+There are 2 camping areas, both with restroom, water, and bear-proof storage.
 Camping is free for up to 3 nights.
-25303 Belcher Hill Rd
+Located at 25303 Belcher Hill Rd

 - Clear Creek runs through downtown Golden and provides good trout fishing.
 In summer months tubers overwhelm the creek, so it’s best to head west following the creek on Highway 6 towards Black Hawk.
 Drop a line anywhere west of town.